History of the Mule

 - The mule was well known to Homer in 800 BC Greece.
 He reported in the Iliad, the arrival of mules from Henetia in Asia Minor, where breeding them was a local specialty.
 Mules were also bred in Greece in Homer’s time to be used as draft animals and in farming.
 Later on, mules were raised in Peloponnesus and Arcadia, and harness races for mules began in Olympia in 500 BC.
 Such races were run throughout a period of more than 80 years.

 - In ancient Rome, mules were used for transport and their amazing strength and endurance was known to all.
 Roman soldiers were known to carry great quantities of equipment, armor, and rations over great distances on foot.
-When General Darius was called upon to defend Rome against the invading barbarians, he trained his soldiers to undertake amazing physical feats.
-Those soldiers became known as “Darius’ Mules”, a tribute to the mule's physical stamina.
+When General Marius was called upon to defend Rome against the invading barbarians, he trained his soldiers to undertake amazing physical feats.
+[Every legion had a baggage train of 500–550 mules, or about 1 mule for every 10 legionaries.
+To keep these baggage trains from becoming too large, Marius had each man carry as much of his own equipment as he could, including his own armor, weapons and 15 days' rations or about 50–60 pounds of load total.
+To make this easier, he issued each legionary a forked stick to carry his load on his shoulders.
+The soldiers became known as “Marius’ Mules”, (muli mariani in Latin) due to the amount of gear they had to carry themselves, a tribute to the mule's physical stamina.]

 - When Hannibal crossed the Alps in 216 BC, he had mules with him as well as elephants.
 He may even have ridden a mule in the rough terrain, where elephants could not easily maneuver.